GoldenretrieverSoft/GrBarcode/Software Requirements Specification.md

 ## 2.2 User Needs
 1. Current state will provide with non-visible infomation
-2. get goods infomatrion from barcode
+2. Get goods infomatrion from barcode

 # 3. System Features and Requirements